Accessibility testing is a key part of the overall quality assurance process. The earlier issues are identified, the easier they are to fix.

 - Evaluating vendor products being considered for purchase.

 - Doing quality assurance testing before launch, independently or as part of the Office of Communications website review process.
-We can offer usability advice, crawl the site with automated testing tools and spot-check with keyboards, touch devices and screen readers.
+We can offer usability advice, crawl the site with automated testing tools and spot-check compatibility with keyboard and touch-based input devices and screen readers.

 For content creators: